 Fall Break is upon us and for many children in central Indiana, that means up to 2 weeks away from school.
 As a parent, this could be an opportunity to take your child to explore a new-to-you, fun place.
-As much as we love Indy, the rest of Indiana and our neighboring states are full of fall break opportunities worthy of venturing outside our normal haunts.
+As much as we love Indy, the rest of Indiana and our neighboring states are full of fall break trips for families worthy of venturing outside our normal haunts.
 Here is a list of fun fall and Halloween-themed places beyond Central Indiana to visit during fall break.
-Make these a day trip or possibly extend your stay to a mini overnight trip.
+Make these a day trip or possibly extend your stay to an overnight or weekend trip.

 Harvest Tyme Pumpkin Glow Trail